 17. Al Suwaywyah

-Cooked noodles sweetened with sugar, they can be added to hot milk and served with boiled eggs for breakfast.
-They give a good amount of energy for athletes and sportspersons before exercising.
+Cooked noodles sweetened with sugar, can be added to hot milk and served with boiled eggs for breakfast.
+They give a good amount of energy to athletes and sportspersons before exercising.

 These fluffy fried flour balls are prepared in street kiosks and coffee shops and ordered by piece.
 Depending on the Luqaymat shop, you can choose from a variety of options for fillings and toppings, including melted cheese, salted caramel, local date syrup, and chocolate sauce.